alexch/codelikethis/public/lessons/javascript/cypress.md

 ... **after** the entire test function has *already finished executing*!

-`cy.get` returns a wrapper object called a "chainer", and at the time it is returned, *nothing in the web page has happened yet*, so you can't simply store the result in a variable or print it; for that level of control you must [pass callbacks into](https://docs.cypress.io/api/commands/should.html#Function) other methods like `should` and `each` and `and` and `then`.
+`cy.get` returns a wrapper object called a "chainer", and at the time it is returned, *nothing in the web page has happened yet*, so you can't simply store the result in a variable or print it

+(For that level of control you must [pass callbacks into](https://docs.cypress.io/api/commands/should.html#Function) other methods like `should` and `each` and `and` and `then`.)

-This is *by design*.
+This may seem overcomplicated, but it is *by design*.
 Commands are enqueued and managed by Cypress to reduce timing issues and general test flakiness.

 # timeout